 Create a trigger that calls this function whenever a new row is inserted into the hypertable:

 CREATE TRIGGER record_error BEFORE INSERT ON conditions FOR EACH ROW EXECUTE PROCEDURE record_error();

-Now, all data is inserted into the
+All data is inserted into the

-TimescaleDB supports the full gamut of
+TimescaleDB supports the full range of triggers, including

-For additional information, see the
+AFTER DELETE.
+For more information, see the